jgreathouse9/FDIDTutorial/StataVignette.md

 See Li (2024) for technical details.
 ```

-Pleasingly, these are the exact same results Kathy gets in her MATLAB code..
+Pleasingly, these are the exact same results Kathy gets in her MATLAB code.
 Here is the plot:
 <p align="center">
   <img src="fithongkong.png" alt="Alt Text">
 </p>